gregfullard/100-days-of-code/log.md

 **Thoughts:** To get good at this I will need to: Compile my own cheat sheets, Build at least one website per week

 **Links:** N/A

+### Day 50: 2020-05-22

+**Today's Progress:**
+After two weeks of absolute chaos with work and back-office finance, I am finally getting back on the horse by just doing random practice with creating pure HTML and CSS layouts.

+**Thoughts:** I want to get to the point that front-end markup and styling comes just as naturally as chirning out Java code

+**Links:** N/A